-St. Kate’s History of Firsts
+St. Kate’s Occupational Therapy History

 In 1937, we became the first Catholic college/university in the United States and the third Minnesota institution to be awarded a Phi Beta Kappa chapter, the nation’s oldest and most prestigious undergraduate honors organization.

 In 1964, we launched the first OTA program in the United States.
 Fifty years later, we expanded our highly respected OTA curriculum to the state of Virginia, making us the first university to offer an Online OTA program that blends online and hands-on curriculum.
-Today, the program is also available in California and Texas.
+Today, the program is also available in California, Minnesota, and Texas.

 Contact us to learn more about St. Kate’s commitment to healthcare education.